josephmontes/wOBAvs.xwOBA/README.md

 | 2019      | Delino DeShields | 0.315| 0.276 | 0.039  | 15.0%    | 3.8%    | 11.3%   | 10.2%   | NA           |

 ### NOTES
-- The average d_wOBA for this group is still .023
+- The average d_wOBA for this group is .023
   - wOBA = .345/ xwOBA = .322
-  - **The league-wide average d_wOBA = .012**, which means that ***this group of batters is outperforming their xwOBA by 92% more than average***
+  - **The average d_wOBA for qualified batting seasons = .012**, which means that ***this group of batters is outperforming their xwOBA by 92% more than average***
 - The average sprint speed for this group is 27.38 ft/s
   - The league-wide average sprint speed in my dataset is 27.5 ft/s
+- There are 45 different batting seasons listed
+  - There is a fairly even number of Pull FB to Oppo GB batting seasons on this list: 24 to 21

 ### PLAYER SPOTLIGHT
 ### Isaac Paredes
-  - In his first 2 years, his wOBA has notably outperformed his xwOBA despite having below average sprint speed (26.1 ft/s)
+  - In his first 2 seasons, Paredes' wOBA has notably outperformed his xwOBA despite possessing below average sprint speed (26.1 ft/s)

 ![Screenshot 2023-10-01 004943](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/38ab2bcb-cd36-4766-ba2d-382725ab3bee)

-- Paredes has displayed a skill to Pull Flyballs, which leads to him being very likely to outperform his xwOBA, despite being a slower runner
+- Paredes has displayed a skill to Pull Flyballs, which makes him very likely to outperform his xwOBA, despite being a slower runner
   - This makes him a prime example of a batter that cannot be described as 'getting lucky' because of his wOBA/xwOBA difference

 - Here is the wOBA/xwOBA breakdown by batted ball type for Isaac Paredes in 2022 & 2023